Skip to content Skip to navigation menu

 2018-Wickes-How-To-Carpet-Tiles-Step-4.jpg

-If you need to cut carpet tiles, then place a strip of masking tape onto the carpet tiles that needs to be cut and mark the cutting line onto that rather than marking the carpet.
+If you need to cut carpet tiles, then place a strip of masking tape onto the carpet tiles that need to be cut and mark the cutting line onto that rather than marking the carpet.

 2018-Wickes-How-To-Carpet-Tiles-Step-5.jpg